ubun2Junky/PlexToVera/README.md

 - You must have Python installed.
 (Google it if you need help) This is written for Python 3.4
 - There is no installation for the script itself.
 Simply place the files in the following folder /opt/PlexToVera and then schedule a job using cron (or however else you'd like to trigger it).
 - Make a copy of the PlexToVera.conf.default file and rename it PlexToVera.conf and modify the file to your variables and fire up the script.
+- Add this line to run as a cron "* * * * *  bash /opt/PlexToVera/checkScriptStatus.sh"
 - The script will continuously run.
 It is low memory and CPU usage so I just let it be. -The script will fail right now if the Plex Server is stopped.
 So I have to restart it sometimes.

 USAGE